Pokeyi/VRC-Omni-Action/README.md

 - Target Objects - The array of game objects you've selected to be modified by this behaviour's functions.
 - Functions - What activity the behaviour will be performing with its target game objects each time it is activated.
 - Actions - *How* the function is activated, be it via direct player interaction or other defined circumstances.
-- Options - Additional modifiers to further customize or add functionality.
+- Options - Additional modifiers to further customize or add functionality as well as custom events.

 All of the following properties have hover-tooltips in the Unity Inspector window.